-Tennessee College of Applied Technology-McMinnville is committed to helping our students achieve more advanced degrees.
-Students who have documented classroom hours or experience in technical areas offered by TCAT McMinnville may receive advanced placement at subsequently attended institutions of higher education based on a competency-based test or a review of TCAT transcripts.
+The Tennessee College of Applied Technology is committed to helping our students achieve more advanced degrees.
+Students who have documented classroom hours or experience in technical areas offered by the Tennessee College of Applied Technology may receive advanced placement at subsequently attended institutions of higher education based on a competency-based test or a review of Tennessee College of Applied Technology transcripts.
 To receive more information on current articulation agreements please contact with the Student Services Office.